Ed-Fi-Exchange-OSS/Meadowlark/eng/deploy/azure/README.md

 This will output the summary of the deployment

+> [!WARNING]
-> **Warning** Not ready for production usage.
+> Not ready for production usage.
 This example is using a single mongo node with a simulated replica set and
 > bypassing security with a direct connection, also, it's using the OAUTH hardcoded credentials.
 The current configuration is
 > initializing the mongo replica manually, and this is not saved.
 Therefore, if the container instance is stopped, it's
 > necessary to reinitialize the replica set.